rainlab/translate-plugin/README.md

 - /ru/контакт - Page in Russian
 - /ru/contact - 404

-## URL Parameter translation
+## URL parameter translation

-It's possible to translate URL parameters by listening to the translate.localePicker.translateParams event, which is fired when switching languages.
+It's possible to translate URL parameters by listening to the `translate.localePicker.translateParams` event, which is fired when switching languages.

 ```php
 Event::listen('translate.localePicker.translateParams', function($page, $params, $oldLocale, $newLocale) {